 We Are The Theater That Will Survive

-This building had its beginnings as a gymnasium for the Seminary, a building inspired by the great architecture of the times.
-Before long the space was converted into a charming theatre, with arena seating above a stage deck converted from a gym floor.
-Over the years the theatre has had many different management teams, from artist in residence to College of Marin’s Theater 3, to Marin Foundation funded foundations, to the not-for-profit that operates the theatre today, The Playhouse in San Anselmo.
-Through all the years the space has graciously been rented at below market prices from the Theological Seminary and today that generosity continues with the current landlord, University of the Redlands.
+This building started out as a gymnasium for the San Francisco Theological Seminary, a building inspired by the great architecture of the times.
+Before long the space was converted into a charming theatre with arena seating above a stage deck converted from a gym floor.
+Over the years the theater has had many different management teams: from artist-in-residence to College of Marin’s Theater 3, to Marin Foundation-funded venue companies, to the nonprofit that operates the theater today, The Playhouse in San Anselmo.
+Through all these years the space has graciously been rented at below market prices from the Seminary and today that generosity continues with the current landlord, University of the Redlands.

-The theatre has had its ups and downs, what building of its type could not.
-Through the years the love and kindness of the performing companies has always provided the bare bones of the operating costs and theatrical systems that make everything possible in the magic of theatre.
-Although the theatre has operated under different management companies through the years and survived funding strife, it is the availability of people willing to volunteer for the love of the building and the joy of live theater that has kept the doors open.
-In the 1980’s the doors nearly closed for good when the organization was unable to provide for the expense of running the theatre with a paid executive director and on site manager.
+The theater has had its ups and downs, what building of its type could not> Through the years the love and kindness of the performing arts companies have always provided the bare bones of the operating costs and theatrical systems that make everything possible in the magic of theater.
+Although the building has operated under different management companies through the years and survived funding strife, it is the availability of people willing to volunteer for the love of the building and the joy of live theater that has kept the doors open.
+In the 1980’s the doors nearly closed for good when the organization was unable to provide for the expense of running the business with a paid executive director and an on-site manager.
 This building has a way of working its way into the hearts of all that come in contact.
 The space was saved again by the school foundation known at the time as Ross Valley Community for Schools, now the YES Foundation.
 As a sub-committee of that organization, the Playhouse continued to operate, the doors stayed open and school children were able to continue their scheduled performances.
-Soon after, the Playhouse formed its own not for profit company and has operated as its own 501c3 theatre venue ever since.
+Soon after, The Playhouse formed its own nonprofit company and has operated as its own 501c3 theatre venue ever since.